membraneframework/membrane_demo/camera_to_hls_nerves/README.md

 # Membrane Demo - Camera Video to HLS on Nerves

-This demo demonstrates capturing video from a camera module on RaspberryPi running Nerves and broadcasting it to a browser via HLS.
+This demo demonstrates capturing video from a camera module on Raspberry Pi running Nerves and broadcasting it to a browser via HLS.

 ## Hardware Prerequisites

-To run this demo you'll need a RaspberryPi and a official RaspberryPi camera module.
+To run this demo you'll need a Raspberry Pi and a official Raspberry Pi camera module.
 Currently the following devices are supported:

-* RaspberryPi 4 and 4B
+* Raspberry Pi 4 Model B

 ## Software Prerequisites